 The world can be harsh, and warehouses are frequently hotter than outside.
-Humans have devised various ways to stay cool, from tank tops and swimming pools to the luxury of air conditioning.
+Humans have devised various ways to stay cool, from swimming pools to the luxury of air conditioning.
 While there are multiple ways to cool off, we can't always rush into the pool when it gets hot, especially at work.

 Thank heavens for fans.
 They've been around since at least 500BC, and the Chinese pushed them to the next level about two thousand years ago when they built rotating fans.
 They're everywhere these days, in our cars, laptops, homes, appliances, businesses, and so on, doing the hard work of keeping things—and people—more relaxed.